bmolnar91/workbook/module_oop.md

 #### What does the ‘static’ keyword mean?

-When you declare a variable or a method as _static_, it belongs to the _class_, rather than to a specific _instance_.
+When you declare a variable or a method as _static_, it belongs to the **class**, rather than to a specific _instance_.
 This means that only one _instance_ of a static member exists, even if you create multiple objects of the class, or if you don't create any.
 It will be shared by all objects.

-//It's a common practice to use upper case when naming a static variable, although not mandatory.//
+Static fields are created and initialized when the class is first loaded.
+That happens when a static member of the class is referred to or when an instance of the class is created, whichever comes first.

-//Static fields are created and initialized when the class is first loaded.
-That happens when a static member of the class is referred to or when an instance of the class is created, whichever comes first.//
+> It's a common practice to use upper case when naming a static variable, although not mandatory.

 #### Why is the main() method declared as static?
 Explain.